Tatsunami stable: History

 The stable is one of the most prestigious in sumo.
 It was founded in 1876 by Onigazaki, but the current incarnation dates from 1915.
 In the 1930s, led by former komusubi Midorishima (1878-1952), the stable produced the 35th yokozuna Futabayama, the 36th yokozuna Haguroyama and ōzeki Nayoroiwa, and ended the Dewanoumi stable's long period of dominance in sumo.
 Futabayama left to found his own stable in 1941.
 After Haguroyama married the previous stablemaster's daughter, he became the new head in December 1952 while still an active yokozuna.
 Haguroyama produced several strong wrestlers, including ōzeki Wakahaguro and sekiwake Annenyama.
 Annenyama in turn married Haguroyama's daughter and succeeded to the leadership of the stable upon his father-in-law's death in 1969.

 Annenyama produced Asahikuni, an ōzeki in the 1970s, and sekiwake Kurohimeyama.
 Asahikuni retired in 1979 and left to found Ōshima stable in 1980, despite his stablemaster's opposition to the move.
 By the early 1980s the strength of the stable had declined and it was without any sekitori until Kitao was promoted to jūryō in 1984.
 Kitao became the 60th yokozuna Futahaguro in 1986, the first grand champion the Tatsunami ichimon had produced in decades, but at the end of 1987 Anneneyama and Futahaguro had a row which ended with the yokozuna kicking the elderly chairman of the stable's supporter group and pushing his stablemaster's wife as he stormed out.
 Futahaguro was forced to leave the Sumo Association as a result.

 In the early 1990s the stable produced top division wrestlers such as komusubi Daishōhō and maegashira Daishōyama, both amateur champions from Nihon University.
-Asahiyutaka of Ōshima stable married Annenyama's daughter in 1995 and became the new head of Tatusnami when Annenyama reached the mandatory retirement age of 65 in 1999.
+Asahiyutaka of Ōshima stable married Annenyama's daughter in 1995 and became the new head of Tatsunami when Annenyama reached the mandatory retirement age of 65 in 1999.
 However the two had a falling out and after Asahiyutaka was divorced, Annenyama sued him for 175 million yen as Asahiyutaka had obtained the Tatsunami elder name for free instead of having to pay the market value, although the award was reversed.
 Annenyama also attempted to evict Asahiyutaka from the stable premises.